Understanding Brain Injury and Managing Behavioral Challenges Following Brain Injury and

 Retakes: Candidates who do not pass the examination on the first administration may take one retest within one year of the initial application date at no additional charge.
 An applicant who does not pass after two attempts is welcome to reapply when ready.

 The process described below is intended for those who are pursuing CBIS Certification as a part of a group with BIAOR, please contact your Group Administrator, Sherry Stock, for further instructions.
 Once payment is received there is no refund.
 Please read requirements carefully.

-STEP THREE: TESTING AND CERTIFICATION PROCESS:
+STEP Four: TESTING AND CERTIFICATION PROCESS:

 1. BIAOR will let you know when the next training and exam is.